pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

   <span class="line"></span>
 </div>
 # DEFENSES MOVE
-We did a little bit of tinkering before starting this scenario, and as a result we have catered alerts just for the occation.
+We did a little bit of tinkering before starting this scenario, and as a result we have catered alerts just for the occation.<br>
 The firewall is checking for tcp packets to 4 specific ports.
-The auditctl is monitoring a particularly sensitive file on the server.
+The auditctl is monitoring a particularly sensitive file on the server.<br>
 Lets see if we were ready for an attack.

 ## WAZUH ALERTS
 <img src="assets/images/tech-bureau/phase.01/10.wazuh-alerts.png">
 <small>“01.wazuh-alerts.png”<small>

+We can see the entierty of the attack presented in the alert sequence.
+From port enumiration to the SSH bruteforce,<br>
+to a succesfull login as user *intern*, followed by sensitive data being accesed and sent out, followed by an SSH session closed.

-## WAZUH PORTSCAN ALERT
+## 01.WAZUH PORTSCAN ALERT
 <img src="assets/images/tech-bureau/phase.01/11.wazuh-nmap.png">
 <small>“02.wazuh-nmap.png”<small>

 Observe the results of our custom rule, we can see cleaerly the attacker IP address, the machine being scanned and ofcource the port number, 443 in this case.

-## PCAP PORT-CROSS
+## 02.PCAP PORT-CROSS
 <img src="assets/images/tech-bureau/phase.01/15.pcap-nmap.png">
 <small>“03.pcap-nmap.png”<small>

 We can confirm the nmap scan on exactly 4 ports.
 I will point out the detail that to a [SYN] request ports 80 and 443 are giving out an immediate [RST, ACK] to a scan attempt proving that the ports are closed.
 Ports 22 and 3306 however give a sequence of  [SYN] → [SYN,ACK] → [ACK] → [RST,ACK] signifying a handshake and than a immediate drop from the portscanner.
 ####Port Scan Confirmed

-## WAZUH BRUTEFORCE ALERT
+## 03.WAZUH BRUTEFORCE ALERT
 <img src="assets/images/tech-bureau/phase.01/12.wazuh-hydra.png">
 <small>“04.wazuh-hydra.png”<small>

+Here we have a useful piece of data, the bruteforce is attempted as username *intern*.

-## PCAP BRUTE-CROSS
+## 04.PCAP BRUTE-CROSS
 <img src="assets/images/tech-bureau/phase.01/16.pcap-hydra.png">
 <small>“05.pcap-hydra.png”<small>

 With the hydra bruteforce we can simply observe the time signature and notice that a burst of 10 SSH protocol requests to the Ubuntu Server happening at the same time, followed by a series of key exchanges.
-####Brute Force Confirmed
+#### Brute Force Confirmed

-## WAZUH FILE OPENED ALERT
+## 05.WAZUH FILE OPENED ALERT
 <img src="assets/images/tech-bureau/phase.01/13.wazuh-cat.png">
 <small>“06.wazuh-cat.png”<small>

+Here we see Wazuh fiering off a rule based of auditctl monitoring a specific file on the server.

-## WAZUH EXFILTRATION ALERT
+## 06.WAZUH EXFILTRATION ALERT
 <img src="assets/images/tech-bureau/phase.01/14.wazuh-exfil.png">
 <small>“07.wazuh-exfil.png”<small>

+Our IPtables have been adjusted to catch any outgoing tcp traffic from port 8000.<br>
+We will take a look at the Wireshark traffic next.

-## PCAP EXFIL-CROSS
+## 07.PCAP EXFIL-CROSS
 <img src="assets/images/tech-bureau/phase.01/17.pcap-get-request.png">
 <small>“08.pcap-get-request.png”<small>

+In the stream above we can observe a connection handshake followed by a **GET** request for the *Frame_specs file*,<br>
+followed by a [PHS,ACK] push, that's the moment our data is getting exfiltrated.<br>
+We than see an http code 200 and a connection closing sequence of [FIN,ACK] → [ACK] 2ice (graceful close)</br>

-## PCAP HTTP STREAM
+## 08.PCAP HTTP STREAM
 <img src="assets/images/tech-bureau/phase.01/18.pcap-exfil-clear.png">
 <small>“09.pcap-exfil-clear.png”<small>

-In the HTTP stream we can observe a connection handshake followed by a GET request for the Frame_specs file,<br>
-followed by a [PHS,ACK] push, that's the moment our data is getting exfiltrated.<br>
-We than see an http code 200 and a connection closing sequence of  [FIN,ACK] → [ACK] 2ice (graceful close)</br>
+Since http is in question we can see the data leaving in clear text.

-####DATA EXFILTRATED
+#### DATA EXFILTRATED
 <div class="divider-wire">
   <span class="line"></span>
   <span class="symbol">⦿</span>